VictorAsiya/3MTT-Backend-Project-2/README.md

 npm start
 ```

+## Running the app
+The app runs on http://localhost:3000 by default.

 ## 🧪 API Testing

 Use [Postman](https://postman.com) to test endpoints.
 Example Postman Collection is not included but sample outputs are shown below.

+### Postman Collection
+A sample Postman collection is provided in `postman_collection.json` for quick testing.

+You can import it into Postman or Insomnia for immediate use.

 ### Sample POST /items
 **Request**